numberly/europython2014/kb14-api/README.md

 --------------

-* Make sure you got `gevent`, `flask` and `mongoengine`, and make sure you're running it under uWSGI (see `kb14-api.ini.example` for an example uWSGI config;
+* Make sure you got `gevent`, `flask` and `mongoengine`, and make sure you're running it under uWSGI (see `kb14-api.ini.example` for an example uWSGI config).

-* rename `config.py.example` as `config.py` and edit it if your MongoDB server is not on the same machine.
+* Rename `config.py.example` as `config.py` and edit it if your MongoDB server is not on the same machine.